 Effective Date: July 2002

-This policy sets forth the terms and conditions governing the Tuition Remission benefit available to eligible faculty and Professional Staff Members of Drexel University.
-The Tuition Remission benefit offers development opportunities to eligible full-time faculty and Professional Staff Members by providing tuition assistance for credit courses taken at Drexel University.
+This policy sets forth the terms and conditions governing the Tuition Remission benefit available to eligible Faculty and Professional Staff Members of Drexel University.
+The Tuition Remission benefit offers development opportunities to eligible full-time Faculty and Professional Staff Members by providing tuition assistance for non-credit courses and certificate programs taken at Drexel University.

 Implementation of this policy is the responsibility of the Department of Human Resources.

-Full-Time Employee is an employee who is regularly scheduled to work forty (40) hours per week or 100% appointment.
+Full-Time Employee is an employee who is regularly scheduled to work 40 hours per week or 100 percent appointment.

 University refers to Drexel University, but does not include its affiliated entities.

-- Faculty and Professional Staff Members who are regularly scheduled to work fewer than forty (40) hours per week or who have less than 100% appointment are not eligible to receive Tuition Remission.
+- Faculty and Professional Staff Members who are regularly scheduled to work fewer than 40 hours per week or who have less than 100 percent appointment are not eligible to receive Tuition Remission.

-- Faculty and Professional Staff Members in unpaid leave status are not eligible to receive Tuition Remission.
+- Faculty and Professional Staff Members in a Long-Term Disability status are not eligible to receive Tuition Remission

 - An Eligible Employee who receives Tuition Remission and subsequently withdraws from the associated class after the drop/add period has expired will lose the benefit for that class.
 In such an instance, the amount of the Tuition Remission attributable to the class from which the employee has withdrawn will be rescinded and the Eligible Employee will be responsible for paying the full cost of tuition, as well as any related fees, for that class.
 A hold will be placed on the Eligible Employee's student account and the employee will have their Tuition Remission benefit suspended until the debt has been repaid.